vchan2/vchan2.github.io/2021APCalculusAB.md

 -->
   * Week of May.
 23
     * Monday, May.
 23: long weekend - no class
     * Wednesday, May.
-25: Geometry challenge (w/ Mr. Merrick's class)
+25: Games: geometry challenge (w/ Mr. Merrick's class)
     * Friday, May.
 27: games (w/ Mr. Merrick's class)
   * Week of May.
 30
     * Monday, May.
 30: spare